 Example answer: One of the most interesting and challenging deals I worked on at the bank was the sale of a private company to PE Firm Z for $275 million.
-The highlights were:

-All other questions related to the transaction will be some sort of derivative of the above question or digger deeper into the above transaction and expand in more detail on any of the points above.
+All other questions related to the transaction will be some sort of derivative of the above question or dig deeper into the above transaction and expand in more detail on any of the points above.

 Image: CFI’s LBO Modeling Course.

 This is one of those private equity interview questions that you really have to prepare for.
 Giving generic answers like “your firm has a great reputation” is not sufficient – you need to point out some real specifics.
 Spend time going through the company’s website and looking at their current and past portfolio companies.

 Make sure you find several that you’re personally interested in and can speak about in detail (see the next question below).
 Have a solid understanding of the firm’s approach to investing, their track record, who the founders and management team are, and most important, what you like about their approach.